5K Training Plans

 Balance your training using the hard–easy principle.
 Each key workout is followed by 48–72 hours of easy running or rest so you can absorb the training, arrive ready for the next session, and reduce injury risk.

-Progressive periodization
+Race-specific periodization

 Training develops general endurance and speed before progressing toward increasingly race-specific demands.
 Each phase builds on the previous one to bring you to peak performance.